intel/llvm/sycl/doc/design/OffloadDesign.md

 Compilation behaviors involving AOT for CPU involve an additional call to `opencl-aot`.
-This call occurs after the post-link step performed by `sycl-post-link`.
+This call occurs after the post-link step performed by `sycl-post-link` and the SPIR-V translation step performed by `llvm-spirv`.
 Additional options passed by the user via the `-Xsycl-target-backend=spir64_x86_64 <opts>` command will be processed by a new option to the wrapper, `--cpu-tool-arg=<arg>`